 State of Michigan Stalking Laws

-Stalking is a ‘willful course of conduct’ involving repeated or continuing harassment of another individual that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened , ‘harassed’, or molested, and that actually causes the victim to feel terrorized, frightened, intimidated, threatened, harassed or molested.
-A ‘willful course of conduct’ refers to a pattern of behavior made up of a series of two or more separate and noncontinuous acts which share the same purpose.
+Stalking is a "willful course of conduct" involving repeated or continuing harassment of another individual that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed or molested that causes the victim to feel terrorized, frightened, intimidated, threatened, harassed or molested.
+A "willful course of conduct" refers to a pattern of behavior made up of a series of two or more separate and noncontinuous acts which share the same purpose.

-Aggravated stalking is a felony punishable by up to five years in state prison and up t a $10,000.00 fine, or both.
-Aggravated stalking is defined as one or more threats to physically harm an individual, or a member of that individual’s household or family, that causes the individual hearing the threat to fear for his safety or the safety of another, or violation of a restraining order, or the violation of a pre-trial release or condition of probation of bond for stalking or a repeat offense.
+Aggravated stalking is a felony punishable by up to five years in state prison and up to a $10,000 fine, or both.
+Aggravated stalking is defined as one or more threats to physically harm an individual, or a member of that individual's household or family that causes the individual hearing the threat to fear for his safety or the safety of another, or violation of a restraining order, or the violation of a pre-trial release or condition of probation of bond for stalking or a repeat offense.

-A Personal Protection Order is an order issued by a court to protect you from harassment, assault, beating, molesting, wounding or stalking by another person.
-The order can also prohibit someone from entering your premises and from removing minor children unless the removal is part of a court ordered visitation.
-If you are a victim of spousal abuse, by a former spouse, residing or having resided in the same household, a person having a child in common, or having or have had a dating relationship, Michigan law provides extra protection by allowing you to file a personal protection order.
+A Personal Protection Order (PPO) is an order issued by a court to protect you from harassment, assault, beating, molesting, wounding or stalking by another person.
+The order can also prohibit someone from entering your premises and from removing minor children unless the removal is part of a court-ordered visitation.
+If you are a victim of spousal abuse by a former spouse residing or having resided in the same household, a person having a child in common, or having or have had a dating relationship, Michigan law provides extra protection by allowing you to file a personal protection order.

-There are two types of Personal Protection Orders.
+There are two types of PPOs.
 One is issued only after the other person is notified that you have filed a restraining order and after a court hearing has been held.
 The other type is issued without notifying the other person and with no court hearing.
 This second type of PPO is called an Ex Parte Order.
-An attorney is NOT required to obtain a Personal Protection Order.
+An attorney is NOT required to obtain a PPO.

-WSU students, staff and faculty, who believe they need a Personal Protection Order, are asked to contact the Wayne State University Police.
-Officers will document your incidents(s), explain your legal rights and options, and assist you in obtaining the Personal Protection Order.
+WSU students, staff and faculty, who believe they need a PPO are asked to contact the Wayne State University Police.
+Officers will document your incidents(s), explain your legal rights and options, and assist you in obtaining the PPO.

-The crime of Robbery is relatively rare, both on campus and in the surrounding neighborhoods.
-But, whether you are in the city or the suburbs, on the WSU campus or at your favorite mall, robberies can and do occur.
+Robbery is relatively rare, both on campus and in the surrounding neighborhoods.
+But whether you are in the city or the suburbs, on the WSU campus, or at your favorite mall, robberies can and do occur.
 The most important thing that you can do during a robbery is to prevent, if possible, any violence.
-Always assume the robber is armed, even if you can’t see a weapon, and act accordingly.
+Always assume the robber is armed, even if you can't see a weapon, and act accordingly.
 If you are the victim of a robbery, consider these important tips:

 • Get it over with quickly.
 Chances are if you stall, the robber will get nervous and may be more prone to violence.